Communion-plate

 A communion-plate is a metal plate held under the chin of a communicant while receiving Holy Communion in the Catholic Church.
 Its purpose is to catch any pieces of the host that might fall.
 Its use was common in the last part of the nineteenth century and during most of the twentieth.

 Terminology

 The communion-plate is in Latin called patina, distinguishing it from the paten, which in Latin is called patena.

 The Vatican-approved English translation of documents such as the General Instruction of the Roman Missal hyphenates the name.
 The two words are also written separately, as in the Oxford Dictionary of the Christian Church and in Bishop Peter John Elliott's Liturgical Question Box.

-The unhyphenated term, "communion plate", is also used to mean in general eucharistic vessels plated with a precious metal, such as patens, chalices and ciboria.
+The unhyphenated term, "communion plate", has a more general meaning of eucharistic vessels plated with a precious metal, such as patens, chalices and ciboria.

-"Communion plate" (unhyphenated) is also used for what is more commonly called a "communion tray", holding bread in the form of a loaf or cubes or crackers or holding small cups of wine or grape juice, which are passed along the pews in some Protestant churches since the final years of the nineteenth century.
+"Communion plate" (unhyphenated) is also used for what is more commonly called a "communion tray", holding bread in the form of a loaf or cubes or crackers or holding small cups of wine or grape juice, which are passed along the pews in some Protestant churches since the close of the nineteenth century.